soniritik354/Image_Recognition/README.md

 # Image_Recognition
-Performed Image classification using Convolutional Neural Networks on CIFAR-10 dataset.
+Performed Image classification using Convolutional Neural Networks on CIFAR-10 dataset with an accuracy of 88%.